Assassination attempts on Vladimir Lenin: Robbery

-On January 6, 1919, Kuznetsov's gang accidentally robbed a car with Lenin, who was driving to Nadezhda Krupskaya (according to the version in numerous stories – to a Christmas tree) at the Forestry School in Sokolniki.
+On January 6, 1919, Kuznetsov's gang accidentally robbed a car with Lenin inside.
+Lenin had been driving to Nadezhda Krupskaya (according to the version in numerous stories – to a Christmas tree) at the Forestry School in Sokolniki.
 As described by Angelica Balabanova, "[o]ne of them took out a pistol and said: 'Wallet or life!'
 Lenin showed his identity card and said: 'I am Ulyanov–Lenin.'
 The attackers did not even look at the document and only repeated: 'Wallet or life!'
 Lenin had no money.
-He took off his coat, got out of the car and, without giving the robbers a bottle of milk, which was intended for his wife, went further on foot.
+He took off his coat, got out of the car and, without giving the robbers a bottle of milk, which was intended for his wife, went further on foot."

 Attempted terrorist attacks

 According to researcher Viktor Savchenko, an underground anarchist group led by Maria Nikiforova ("Marusya") in the summer of 1919 began to develop plans to assassinate Lenin and Trotsky.
 After a series of "expropriations", the anarchists, under the slogan of starting a "dynamite war with the Council of People's Commissars and the Extraordinary Commission", blew up the building of the Moscow Party Committee on September 25, 1919, in which Lenin was expected to speak.
 Lenin was late for the opening of the plenum of the party committee, and did not suffer in any way.
 During the terrorist act, the Chairman of the Party Committee Vladimir Zagorsky and 11 other people were killed, while Nikolai Bukharin, Yemelyan Yaroslavsky, and a number of other prominent Bolshevik leaders, a total of 55 people, were wounded as part of the explosion in Leontievsky Lane.

-On the October Holidays of 1919, the anarchists planned to blow up the Kremlin, but the entire organization was opened by the All–Russian Extraordinary Commission and almost all were arrested, seven people were shot.
+On the October Holidays of 1919, the anarchists planned to blow up the Kremlin, but the entire organization was opened by the Cheka and almost all were arrested, seven people were shot.
 Nikiforova herself ("Marusya") by this time had already been hanged by the White Guards in Sevastopol; presumably she was going to blow up General Denikin's headquarters.